 Confront negative thoughts skeptically.
 Is your current condition really static?
 Is nothing truly out of your control?
 Time dilutes past ordeals, will you retain the same anxieties 24 hours, a month, a year later?
 If wrapped up in a negative cycle ask yourself "would doing nothing be more proactive than entertaining these negative thoughts?"

-These are the conclusions I've landed on, the absurdity of being a glorified ape playing second fiddle to the mass of bacteria freeloading within.
+These are the conclusions I've landed on, the absurdity of being leashed to collections of bacteria freeloading within.
 It's all in your head isn't convincing but blaming your unfortunate physiology is a tangible, believable, workable legend.

 6/8/2024